Electronic messages (e-mail)

-National Contact Point for Research Programmes of the European Union Institute of Fundamental Technological Research Polish Academy of Sciences respects the right to privacy of people whose personal data we store, in particular using appropriate technological solutions and legislative measures that prevent unauthorized entities from intruding on their privacy.
+National Contact Point for Research Programmes of the European Union in National Centre for Research and Development respects the right to privacy of people whose personal data we store, in particular using appropriate technological solutions and legislative measures that prevent unauthorized entities from intruding on their privacy.

 The Policy contains information about what you can expect when we contact you or you contact us, or you cooperate with us.